getyoti/yoti-php-sdk/README.md

 Allows your app to retrieve a user profile, given an encrypted token.

-## How to run the examples
+## How to run the example

-The examples can be found in the [examples folder](https://github.com/getyoti/php/tree/master/example) which requires few setups to work as explained below.
+The example can be found in the [example folder](https://github.com/getyoti/php/tree/master/example).
+The steps required for the setup are explained below.

-- Create your application in Yoti Dashboard (this requires having a Yoti account)
+- Create your application in the Yoti Dashboard (this requires having a Yoti account)
-- Fill in YOTI_APPLICATION_ID and YOTI_APPLICATION_SCENARIO_ID inside index.html file
+- Fill in the YOTI_APPLICATION_ID and YOTI_SCENARIO_ID values in the index.html file
-- Fill in the config details SDK_ID and pem file path inside profile.php
+- Fill in the SDK_ID and pem file path config details in the profile.php file
-- Make sure you point your Yoti application callback url to http://your-local-url.domain/profile.php
+- Point your Yoti application callback URL to http://your-local-url.domain/profile.php
 - Run `composer update` command inside [example folder](https://github.com/getyoti/php/tree/master/example)

 ## Support